Opioid Addiction Treatment ECHO: FAQ

 - No, but we encourage continuous participation for 12 sessions so that you hear the entire curriculum.
 Because there will be a waiting list, if you have long gaps in participation, we will contact you to inquire if you are still participating, so that we can bring in another participant if you no longer plan to attend.
 After a person misses 2 sessions in a row, we will email to see if/when you plan to continue.
-In general, after a person misses 3 sessions in a row, s/he will be disenrolled and this spot will be offered to the next person on the waitlist.
+In general, after a person misses 3 sessions in a row, his/her status will be changed to inactive and this spot will be offered to the next person on the waitlist.

-- For any teleECHO clinic with a waitlist, we will disenroll individuals who’ve had the opportunity to attend 12 sessions.
-Once we’ve made it through the waitlist, we will re-invite disenrolled individuals to see if they’d like to participate again.
+- For any teleECHO clinic with a waitlist, we will graduate individuals who’ve had the opportunity to attend 12 sessions.
+Once we’ve made it through the waitlist, we will re-invite inactive individuals to see if they’d like to participate again.

 - During the first 30 minutes or so, one of the specialist at the “hub” leads a didactic presentation.
 For more information on curriculum topics for these presentations, click here: http://echo.unm.edu/nm-teleecho-clinics/opioid/curriculum/.
 The curriculum for the didactics will repeat every 12 sessions (or every 6 months).

 - The remaining 90 minutes is dedicated to patient case presentations.